Most website owners don’t think about backups until the moment they really need one.

 Connecting Your WordPress Site to Dropbox

 The easiest way to create WordPress backups and save them in Dropbox is by using the Duplicator plugin.
-It’s a beginner-friendly WordPress backup plugin that helps you to back up, migrate, and clone your website.
+It is a beginner-friendly WordPress backup plugin that helps you back up, migrate, and clone your website.

 Several of our partner brands trust Duplicator for handling their backups.
-They’ve consistently reported that it’s been a reliable and efficient solution for safeguarding data.
+They have consistently reported that it is a reliable and efficient solution for safeguarding data.

-We’ve also researched and tested this tool in depth.
-To learn more, you can refer to our complete Duplicator review.
+We have also researched and tested this tool in depth.
+To learn more, see our full Duplicator review.

-One of the reasons we love the Duplicator plugin is because it easily integrates with different cloud services like Dropbox, Google Drive, Amazon S3, OneDrive, FTP, and SFTP – SSH.
+One of the reasons we love the Duplicator plugin is that it easily integrates with different cloud services.
+This includes Dropbox, Google Drive, Amazon S3, OneDrive, FTP, and SFTP.

 First, you’ll need to install and activate the Duplicator Pro plugin.
 If you need help, then please see our guide on how to install a WordPress plugin.

-Upon activation, you need to head to Duplicator Pro » Settings from the WordPress admin panel and click the ‘Licensing’ tab.
+Upon activation, head to Duplicator Pro » Settings from the WordPress admin panel and click the ‘Licensing’ tab.

-Next, go ahead and enter your license key and click the ‘Activate’ button.
+Next, enter your license key and click the ‘Activate’ button.
 You can easily find the license key in your Duplicator account area.

-Once you do that, you’ll need to connect your Dropbox account with Duplicator.
+Once you do that, you need to connect your Dropbox account with Duplicator.

 Simply go to Duplicator Pro » Storage from your WordPress dashboard.
-Here, you’ll see your local storage option, where the backups will be stored by default.
+Here, you will see your local storage option where backups are stored by default.

-After that, you can enter a name for your new storage option so it is easily recognizable.
+After that, enter a name for your new storage option so it is easily recognizable.
 For example, we will name it ‘Dropbox’.

 The next step is to click the ‘Type’ dropdown menu and select the ‘Dropbox’ option.